kor-ui/kor-docs/src/assets/docs/components/empty-state/index.md

 ## Footer Slot (Optional)

-The footer slot can be used to host actions that would help the user to populate the content being represented by the Empty State.
+The footer slot can be used to host actions that would provide the user with a resolution to the cause of showing the Empty State.

 For example, if data is unavailable because the network is down, a 'Reconnect' or 'Try Again' button could be placed in the footer slot.